What does a carbon border adjustment do and why have it?

 How much revenue could be generated by the tax and what will the money be used for?

-A European Commission representative has said that the revenue is not the reason why the EU is thinking of introducing a CBAM.
+European Commission officials have stressed that the revenue is not the reason why the EU is proposing the introduction of a CBAM.

-Is it realistic for the EU to impose a CBAM?
+Is it realistic for the EU to impose a CBAM, what do member states say?

 The EU has come up with three proposals for a CBAM since 2007 but none of them made it through the legislative process, either because the system of free allowance allocations under the ETS was favoured or because concerns over WTO challenges were too strong.